Gerry Ryan (businessman)

 Gerard "Gerry" Thomas Ryan OAM (born c.
 1949) is an Australian businessman, investor, racehorse owner and sports enthusiast.
-According to the Financial Review Rich List 2018 his net worth was assessed at 487 million, as Australia's 176th richest person.
-He is the owner and founder of Jayco Australia, as well as owning wineries, resorts, the theatrical company Global Creatures, the Jayco Southside Flyers in the Women's National Basketball League, and is part-owner of online retailer BikeExchange and My Local Group.
+Ryan is the owner and founder of Jayco Australia, as well as owning wineries, resorts, the theatrical company Global Creatures, the Southside Flyers in the Women's National Basketball League, and is part-owner of online retailer BikeExchange and My Local Group.
 In 2011, with his son Andrew, he acquired Mitchelton Wines from Lion Nathan.